Kazyel/Kazyshop/README.md

 This is a project with the principle of mostly practicing my skills of API and UI building.
 Keep in mind that everything is far from being complete.

-Client is being made with VueJS (might migrate to Nuxt soon) and React Query and server is using HonoJS as the framework and a self-hosted PostgreSQL database.
+Client is being made with VueJS and React Query and server is using HonoJS as the framework and a self-hosted PostgreSQL database.

+Might migrate everything to Nuxt at some point when I feel that I got the results I wanted from the project.